Seattle's Child

 Dixit

-This beautiful game, featuring playfully surreal art by Marie Cardouat, is great for multigenerational groups, because play depends on what players see in pictures, and when it comes to interpreting odd pictures, it doesn’t matter so much what your background is.
-The game doesn’t even require literacy, though it does require a certain amount of verbal vocabulary.
-The age recommendation on this is 8, but I have met 6-year-olds who are whizzes at it.
+This beautiful game, featuring playfully surreal art by Marie Cardouat, is excellent for multigenerational groups because play depends on what players see in pictures.
+When interpreting odd pictures, your background doesnāt matter so much.
+The game doesnāt require literacy, though it requires a certain amount of verbal vocabulary.
+The age recommendation for this is 8, but I have met 6-year-olds who are whizzes at it.